Caste: India

 Upon independence from Britain, the Indian Constitution listed 1,108 Jatis across the country as Scheduled Castes in 1950, for positive discrimination.
 This constitution would also ban discrimination of the basis of the caste, though its practice in India remained intact.
 The Untouchable communities are sometimes called Dalit or Harijan in contemporary literature.
 In 2001, Dalits were 16.2% of India's population.
 Most of the 15 million bonded child workers are from the lowest castes.
 Independent India has witnessed caste-related violence.
 In 2005, government recorded approximately 110,000 cases of reported violent acts, including rape and murder, against Dalits.

-The socio-economic limitations of the caste system are reduced due to urbanisation and affirmative action.
-Nevertheless, the caste system still exists in endogamy and patrimony, and politics.
+As of 2012, the socio-economic limitations of the caste system were noted to have been reduced due to urbanisation and affirmative action.
+However, in 2023, scholar Anand Teltumbde noted that Indian society is now more "casteist" than ever.
+In 2026, Indian government led by Modi's BJP resumed Caste-based census after the last one was done by the British Raj in 1931.

+The caste system also exists in endogamy and patrimony, and politics.
 The globalisation and economic opportunities from foreign businesses has influenced the growth of India's middle-class population.
 Some members of the Chhattisgarh Potter Caste Community (CPCC) are middle-class urban professionals and no longer potters unlike the remaining majority of traditional rural potter members.
 There is persistence of caste in Indian politics.
 Caste associations have evolved into caste-based political parties.
 Political parties and the state perceive caste as an important factor for mobilisation of people and policy development.

 Studies by Bhatt and Beteille have shown changes in status, openness, mobility in the social aspects of Indian society.
 As a result of modern socio-economic changes in the country, India is experiencing significant changes in the dynamics and the economics of its social sphere.
 While arranged marriages are still the most common practice in India, the internet has provided a network for younger Indians to take control of their relationships through the use of dating apps.
 This remains isolated to informal terms, as marriage is not often achieved through the use of these apps.
 Hypergamy is still a common practice in India and Hindu culture.
 Men are expected to marry within their caste, or one below, with no social repercussions.
 If a woman marries into a higher caste, then her children will take the status of their father.
 If she marries down, her family is reduced to the social status of their son in law.
 In this case, the women are bearers of the egalitarian principle of the marriage.
 There would be no benefit in marrying a higher caste if the terms of the marriage did not imply equality.
 However, men are systematically shielded from the negative implications of the agreement.